thaeli/docs-test/volunteer-policy.md

 A working group of people ("committee") should be formed to investigate reports - it should comprise a mix of board of directors, employees, and event leadership, alongside unbiased volunteer staffers.

 Reports generally include the names of witnesses and key actors.
 Before reaching out for more information, be sure to talk to the reporter.
-It is important to maintain as much transparency as possible with this process while also sustaining the reporterâ€™s agency:
+It is important to maintain as much transparency as possible with this process while also sustaining the reporter's agency:

-* Brief them on the investigationâ€™s next steps - who, what, when, where, and how?
+* Brief them on the investigation's next steps - who, what, when, where, and how?

     * Examples include: which staffers will be notified and involved in the investigation, who you will collect statements from, when you will be reaching out for statements, how you will gather statements, and an ETA.